d-iii-s/msim/doc/tutorial/riscv-virtual-memory.rst

 When translating an address the TLB is first searched for an entry which maps the given virtual address and which is either global or has the currently active ASID.
-Thus if you intend to use the same ASID for different address spaces, you have to carefully flush the TLB.
+Thus if we intend to use the same ASID for two different address spaces, we would need to flush the TLB.
-It's always safe to flush the cache, but in the real world, you would try to flush out only the problematic entries, so that the TLB is used as much as possible and the CPU does not have to wait for slow memory reads.
+Flushing TLB is always safe (TLB is a performance optimization, after all) but in the real world we should always try to flush only the conflicting entries, keeping the rest of TLB intact.

-You can view the content of the TLB with the command ``tlbd``:
+We can view the content of the TLB with the command ``tlbd``:

 .. code:: msim